ahmadauf98/easybank/README.md

 # **Easybank Mockup**

 > Hello frontend developers!
-I have develop a mockup website (easybank) landing page using vue, nuxt and bootstrap.
-Sorry the code look like a bit messy as I put all codes in one page.
+I have developed a mockup website (easybank) landing page using vue, nuxt, and bootstrap.
+Sorry, the code looks a bit messy as I put all codes in one page.
 Maybe I will separate those codes into component and make it more readable in the future.
 Shout out to Frontend Mentors!!
-If you wanna practice develop frontend website, you can check out frontend mentors.
+If you wanna practice developing frontend website, you can check out frontend mentors.
 They will provide you the design and resources, so you can focus on your frontend development.
 I put the link in the credit developer below.

 ## Live mynuxtview Website